python/cpython/Doc/library/turtle.rst

       >>> turtle.fd(50)

-.. function:: tiltangle()
+.. function:: tiltangle(angle=None)

+   :param angle: a number (optional)

+   Set or return the current tilt-angle.
+If angle is given, rotate the turtleshape to point in the direction specified by angle, regardless of its current tilt-angle.
+Do *not* change the turtle's heading (direction of movement).
-   Return the current tilt-angle, i.e. the angle between the orientation of the turtleshape and the heading of the turtle (its direction of movement).
+   If angle is not given: return the current tilt-angle, i. e. the angle between the orientation of the turtleshape and the heading of the turtle (its direction of movement).

+   Deprecated since Python 3.1

    .. doctest::